 If you list any type of mental difficulty or emotional illness on your disability application, Social Security is required to investigate the severity of that condition.
 If the agency finds it to be severe, it must create a mental RFC (or MRFC) for you.
 A mental RFC details your ability to:

 Unlike for physical RFCs, there is no set of grid rules for mental RFCs.
 But like a physical RFC, Social Security will compare the limitations in your mental RFC to the tasks required in your past job to see if you can do your old job.
 If not, Social Security will compare the mental limitations in your RFC with the requirements of other jobs in the U.S. to determine whether there are any less mentally demanding jobs you can do.
+If you can't do any simple, unskilled job, you'll be found disabled.
 Before deciding that there is a type of job you can learn to do, Social Security must consider both your physical limitations and mental limitations combined.

 To make sure your file contains an RFC that is detailed and properly reflects how limited your abilities are, ask your doctor to fill out a form detailing which of the above physical limitations you have.
 For instance, how long can you walk, how long can you stand, how long can you sit without adjusting positions, how much can you lift, can you stoop or crouch, is your hearing limited, and so on.
 For mental impairments, ask your doctor to specify whether your ability to do each of the above mental tasks is somewhat limited, seriously limited, or extremely limited.
 Read Nolo's article on getting your doctor's information into your disability file.